WordNetMorphosemantics/SuffixalDerivation/README.md

 relation, in essence, the morphosemantic relation is semantic and thus extends beyond the particular pair of literals, and holds between the corresponding verb and noun synsets.
 The datases covers 21,251 verb-noun pairs with identified suffixal derivational model and assigned morphosemantic relation.
-The resource is distributed under the Creative Commons Attribution-NonCommercial 4.0 International license.
+The resource is distributed under the Creative Commons Attribution 4.0 International license.

 **References**